itsamayo/trading-bot/README.md

 # Alpaca Trading Bot 💰
-## NB - this is fornlearning purposes only, definitely do not use this to trade with real money
+## NB - for learning purposes only, do not use this to trade with real money

 ## Details
 A simple trading bot, that makes use of: